Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline: UMFDet Model

 \subsection{Category-aware Mixture-of-Expert}

-Our Category-aware MoE (C-MoE) uses three experts, each aligned with one information category (real, human-crafted, AI-synthesized).
-Given textual embeddings $E_t \in \mathbb{R}^{N_t \times H}$ and visual embeddings $E_v \in \mathbb{R}^{N_v \times H}$ (visual tokens are projected to width $H$), we form the multimodal input by concatenation, which passes through language encoder for multimodal feature fusion:
+Our Category-aware MoE (CMoE) uses three experts, each aligns with one primary category (real, human-crafted, AI-Tool synthesized).
+Given textual embeddings $E_t \in \mathbb{R}^{N_t \times H}$ and visual embeddings $E_v \in \mathbb{R}^{N_v \times H}$, We fuse the concatenated multimodal inputs using a language encoder:

-Subsequently, to capture category-specific features, we introduce a Category-aware Mixture-of-Experts (MoE) module composed of a router network and 3 experts.
-In particular, we define three experts as: Reality Expert $\mathcal{E}_R$, Deception Expert $\mathcal{E}_D$, and Synthesis Expert $\mathcal{E}_S$, each specialized for a distinct information category.
+Subsequently, to capture category-specific features, we introduce a Category-aware Mixture-of-Experts (MoE) module composed of a router and 3 \yxnote{!} experts.
+In particular, we define three experts as: Reality Expert $\mathcal{E}_R$, Deception Expert $\mathcal{E}_D$, and Synthesis Expert $\mathcal{E}_S$, each specialized for a distinct category.
 Given a multimodal news representation $X$, the experts yield encodings $[\mathcal{E}_R(X), \mathcal{E}_D(X), \mathcal{E}_S(X)]$.
-Formally, each expert is a two-layer feed-forward network.
-W denotes the learnable weight matrices of the expert network:
+Formally, each expert is a feed-forward network.

+where all $W$ and $b$ are learnable parameters.
 The router network, implemented as a linear layer with softmax activation, then selects the optimal expert index $e$ as follows:

-Finally, we pick the $\mathcal{E}_e(X)$ and feed it into the language decoder for answer genneration.
-Language modeling loss is employed for training:
+Finally, we select $\mathcal{E}_e(X)$ and feed it to the language decoder for answer generation.
+Language modeling loss is used for training: